nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Launch the jar using the java -jar command Expected: Shows the GUI with a set of sample contacts.
+    1. Launch the jar using the java -jar command Expected: Shows the GUI with no contacts currently.
 The window size may not be optimum.

 1. Saving window preferences